 Browse scholarly journals available from the UC Davis Library on your tablet, iPhone or online in an easily format, with seamless synchronization across devices.

-While Shields and Carlson Health Sciences Libraries are closed, the library is offering a number of ways to access books and archival materials from our collections.
+The library is offering a number of ways to access books from our collections.

-Need help?
-For assistance requesting a scanned copy, please email us at email@example.com or leave us a message at (530) 752-2251.
+If you need help requesting a scanned copy please email us at email@example.com or leave us a message at (530) 752-2251.